Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/vagrant_slides.md

 - Strong focus on workflow consistency
 - (Re)use existing images
-- Automatize VM creation and configuration
+- Automate VM creation and configuration
     - Easier than with VirtualBox CLI and shell scripts
 - Store in Git-friendly format

-- For us:
-    - Management of VirtualBox VMs (testing, developing...)
-    - Sharing of VMs (debugging, workshops...)
+> "If you can't git diff a file format, it's broken."

 ---